Kate Harnish

 What do you find most challenging about writing?

 You know when you’ve been working on a piece of writing for so long that you have no idea if what you’re saying makes any sense?
-And you’re mad at yourself because if you had started sooner then there would be time to ask someone else to look at it?
 And it feels like your eyes are going to fall out?
 That part.

 What advice do you have for writers?

 Find ways to take the pressure off.
 You are (I assume) a human being, so you’re going to make mistakes.
 Give yourself the space and grace to do so.
 Start early.
-Let yourself write a VERY rough draft where it’s okay to use the wrong words and clunky sentences and just figure out your ideas.
+Let yourself write a VERY rough draft where it’s okay to just figure out your ideas.
 And talk to people.
 Writing is about communicating, usually with other people, so it really helps to get different perspectives.